-- 1-7a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying important open space areas that will be protected against unwanted development. - 1-7b Following planning permissions S/2876/17/OL and S/2702/18/FL this plan is amending the Local Green Space boundary at the Recreation Ground outlined in the Local Plan as NH12/21. - i.
-Minor reconfiguration of the NW boundary to allow for the various permitted buildings, including new Village hall, existing Ladybird Pre-School and new Nursery - ii.
-Replacement of designated LGS land in the NW with similar or greater amount of land in the SW of the site - 1-7 c Part of Les King Wood (3.76 ha ref.
-NH/12/52 in LP) is also designated as Local Green Space^{G65} under this plan due to its increasing local significance, following adjacent planning permissions.
+- 1-7a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying important open space areas that will be protected against unwanted development. - 1-7b Following planning permissions S/2876/17/OL, S/2702/18/FL and S/2705/18/FL this plan is amending the Local Green Space boundary at the Recreation Ground outlined in the Local Plan as NH12/21. - I. Minor reconfiguration of the SE boundary to allow for the various permitted buildings, including new Village hall, existing Ladybird Pre-School and new Nursery - II.
+Replacement of designated LGS land in the SE with similar or greater amount of land in the NW of the site - Further detailed refinements to the precise boundary of the Recreation Ground Local Green Space may be required within the Plan period.
+Based on its scale and nature this could be achieved through planning applications or through a focused review of the Plan itself. - 1-7c Part of Les King Wood (3.76 ha ref.
+NH/12/52 in the SCDC Local Plan) is also designated as Local Green Space^{G65} under this plan due to its increasing local significance, following adjacent planning permissions.
 It is demonstrably special to the local community and of particular local significance, and therefore suitable for designation as LGS. - i.
-The site is not extensive and is local in character: Following development, the site is now more closely connected to the village: - a. at SW end connected to nearly 300 new houses and running
+The site is not extensive and is local in character: Following development, the site is now more closely connected to the village: - a. at south-west end connected to nearly 300 new houses and running - b. adjacent to the Recreation ground, and - c. at north-east end connected to a new bridleway and north parts of the village - ii.
+The site is in close proximity to the community it serves: It is now part of a green link between two large housing clusters in south-west and north of village. - iii.
+The site has historical significance: the wood is named 'Les King Wood' in memory of Les King, a much respected forestry contractor who lived in the village of Cottenham and planted many woodlands and hedges in Cambridgeshire.

-- b. adjacent to the Recreation ground, and - c. at NE end connected to a new bridleway and N parts of the village - ii.
-The site is in close proximity to the community it serves: It is now part of a green link between two large housing clusters in SW and N of village. - iii.
-The site has historical significance: the wood is named 'Les King Wood' in memory of Les King, a much respected forestry contractor who lived in the village of Cottenham and planted many woodlands and hedges in Cambridgeshire. - iv.
+iv.
 The site has increased recreational value, especially for woodland walking along footpaths and bridleways from Broad Lane Amenity Area via Rampton Road to the new developments south-west of Rampton Road.